 3. delete drafts

-In the drafts area, the data junk can swell to a super heap over time.
+In the drafts area, the data rubbish can swell to a super heap over time.
 This affects the performance of your website.
-It's therefore better to use Google Drive or similar for your drafts instead of creating drafts in the backend of your website.
+It’s therefore better to use Google Drive or similar for your drafts instead of creating drafts in the backend of your website.
 Fortunately, you can quickly get rid of the drafts you have collected so far.

 This is how it works in the WordPress backend:

-Go to Pages → All pages, find the categorization All | My | Published | Drafts and delete everything you don't want to publish directly.
+Go to Pages → All pages, find the division All | My | Published | Drafts and delete everything you don’t want to publish directly.

 This is how it works with MySQL: